 Tip 8: Be creative

 What you do in your free time can have an important effect on the amount of stress in your life.
-Hobbies and classes can help you relax during your down time and make you more effective at work.
+Hobbies and classes can help you relax during your downtime and make you more effective at work.
 Pick up hobbies that inspire you, such as drawing and painting, photography, ceramics, or music.
-Classes involving movement like dance, yoga, meditation, or tai chi contribute to better mental and physical health by strengthening mind, body, and spirit.
+Classes involving movements like dance, yoga, meditation, or tai chi contribute to better mental and physical health by strengthening the mind, body, and spirit.
 When you feel relaxed and balanced, it helps reduce overall stress both at home and in the workplace.

 It’s impossible to avoid stress completely, but by listening to your body’s needs you can create a more positive working environment.
 By paying attention to diet and exercise, taking breaks, and including creative outlets, you can keep stress and anxiety from taking over your workplace.